 The story of Q

-That's the central gist of the theory, anyway.
+That's the central gist of the theory.
 The rest is open to some degree of interpretation, which is necessary because Q's posts tend to read like riddles.
 But YouTube videos created by QAnon believers help fill in the gaps and create a storyline that's more-or-less comprehensible.

-QAnon exists as a kind of parallel history whichtook over decades ago.
-An all-encompassing theory of the world, it's able to tie together and explain everything from to ISIS to the prevalence of mass shootings and the JFK assassination.
+QAnon exists as a kind of parallel history, in whichtook over decades ago.
+An all-encompassing theory of the world, it appears to tie together and explain everything from to ISIS to the prevalence of mass shootings and the JFK assassination.

-Despite the deep state's best efforts, however, Mr. Trump is winning.
-Q is releasing sanctioned leaks to the public in order to galvanize them ahead of "The Storm," which is the moment when the deep state's leaders are arrested and sent to Guantanamo Bay.
-Q's adherents have called this process "the great awakening."
+It claims the military, supposedly eager to see the deep state overthrown, recruited Donald Trump to run for the president.
+But the deep state, which controls the media, quickly tried to smear him through "fake news" and unfounded allegations of collusion with Russia.
+It goes on to insist that despite the deep state's best efforts, however, Mr. Trump is winning, and that Q is releasing sanctioned leaks to the public in order to galvanize them ahead of "The Storm," which is the moment when the deep state's leaders are arrested and sent to Guantanamo Bay.
+QAnon believers have called this process "The Great Awakening."

 Enter "the storm"

-The storm takes its name from Mr. Trump enigmatic comment last October about "the calm before the storm."
-Q began posting soon after, and said that the storm Mr. Trump referenced are a coming series of mass arrests that would end the deep state forever.
+The storm takes its name from then-President Trump's enigmatic comment from October 2018 about "the calm before the storm."
+Q began posting soon after and said that the storm Mr. Trump referenced is a coming series of mass arrests that would end the deep state forever.